Share

 The program is a discreet way for those with less visible conditions to indicate that they may need additional support or a little more time by simply wearing a Sunflower pin, wristband, or lanyard.

 Anyone with a hidden disability can wear a Sunflower product.
-If you would like to find out more about the Program or about how to obtain merchandise products, speak to our friendly customer service team for more details.
+We encourage customers who need assistance to look for our centre staff wearing a white Hidden Disabilities supporter Sunflower pin or lanyard.
+If you would like to find out more about the Program, speak to our friendly customer service team for more details.

 When is it*?